GreptimeTeam/community/README.md

 _Advocates*: assist in advocating for Greptime's open source projects and maintaining the community's culture through a series of online or offline activities.
 (Please use the hashtag #greptime if you are advocating on different social media platforms)_

-**Reviewers**: ensure quality and consistency of submitted PRs (granted with both read & write access).
-Additional requirements can be found under "**General Member Leadership Program**" for promoted Reviewers.
+**Committers**: besides ensure quality and consistency of submitted PRs (granted with both read & write access), being a committer also entails dedication to the community and actively striving towards achieving its objectives.
+Additional requirements can be found under "**General Member Leadership Program**" for selected Committers.

 **Maintainers**: has high authority over the project, responsible for code merging, testing and version releases.